TY231618/platform_finder/README.md

 The aim of the challenge.
 -------------------------

 Create an application that will help a user receive their train platform number via a text message.
-Technologies to be used AngularJS, HTML and CSS.
+Technologies used include AngularJS, Ruby on Rails, HTML, Redis, Sidekiq, Twilio.

 User stories
 ------------